-If dating violence, domestic violence, sexual assault or stalking occur, MSU takes these matters very seriously.
-Upon receipt of a report of domestic violence, dating violence, sexual assault, or stalking, MSU will provide written notification to students and employees with a written explanation of the victim's rights and options, including:
+MSU takes seriously reports of sexual assault, stalking, dating violence, and domestic violence.
+The Campus Civil Rights (CCR) or The University Police Department (UPD) are the preferred receivers of these reports.
+If domestic violence, dating violence, sexual assault, or stalking are reported to the University, CCR or UPD will provide written notifications to students and employees explaining a victim's rights and options, including:

-- Procedures to follow (how to preserve evidence, where to report) - Information about confidentiality - Counseling and victim advocacy and mental health resources, both on and off-campus - Contact and information for local and university law enforcement - Information on how to request supportive and protective measures - Supportive and protective measures are available, including academic adjustments such as extensions of deadlines, living adjustments, protective orders and modifications of work or class schedules, campus escorts services, changes to housing, leaves of absences, safety planning, and other similar measures. - Information regarding Legal assistance, Visa and Immigration Assistance, and Student Financial Aid - Process for institutional disciplinary procedures
+- Procedures to follow (how to preserve evidence, where to report) - Information about confidentiality - Counseling and victim advocacy and mental health resources, both on and off-campus - Contact and information for local and university law enforcement - Information on how to request supportive and protective measures - Supportive and protective measures are available, including academic adjustments such as extensions of deadlines, living adjustments, protective orders and modifications of work or class schedules, campus escort services, changes to housing, leaves of absence, safety planning, and other similar measures. - Information regarding legal assistance, Visa and Immigration Assistance, and Student Financial Aid - Process for institutional disciplinary procedures